Table of Contents

 Can I choose when I take holiday?

-It is Monday and Kunal wishes to take off one day, Friday, as holiday.
-Kunal has to give twice as much notice as his holiday so he must give 2 days’ notice.
-The notice must be given before the holiday so it must be given before Wednesday.
+It is Monday, and Kunal wishes to take Friday off as holiday.
+Kunal has to give twice as much notice as the holiday he is taking, so he must give 2 days’ notice.
+The notice must be given before the holiday is taken so he must give notice before Wednesday.

 Nina wants to go away for two weeks in June.
 She must ensure that she gives her employer at least 4 weeks’ notice before she goes.

-If the employer is refusing the notice, it must give the worker at least the same amount of notice as the number of days being refused.
+If an employer receives a holiday request and wants to refuse some or all of the holiday being requested, it must give the worker at least the same amount of notice as the number of days being refused.

 Alex wants to take a week’s holiday in April.
-She must give her employer at least 2 weeks’ notice before she plans to start her holiday.
-April is her employer’s busiest time.
-If they want to refuse Alex’s request completely, her employer must give Alex at least one week’s notice.
+She gives her employer at least 2 weeks’ notice before the date she plans to start her holiday.
+However, because April is her employer’s busiest time, they decide to refuse 3 days of her holiday.
+This means they must give Alex 3 days’ notice, before the date of the planned holiday, that they are refusing this part of her request.
+If they had wanted to refuse Alex’s holiday request completely, her employer would have been required to give Alex at least one week’s notice.

-If an employer wants a worker to take holiday on a certain date, like workers requesting holiday, it must give the worker twice the amount of notice as the holiday requested.
+Employers can also request that a worker takes holiday on a certain date.
+Like workers requesting holiday, however, the employer must give the worker twice the amount of notice as the holiday requested.

-The owners of the factory in which Faiza works decide to shut it down for two weeks in the summer.
-Faiza’s employers must give her at least 4 weeks’ notice prior to the proposed shutdown.
+Faiza works at a factory.
+The owners of the factory decide to shut it down for 2 weeks in the summer.
+Faiza’s employers must give her at least 4 weeks’ notice prior to the date of the proposed shutdown.

 My employer closes down between Christmas and New Year each year and I have to take holiday.
 Can they make me do this?